DUTCH-BULBS.COM

 Oriental Hybrids.

 These are also known as oriental lilies because they originate from Asia.
 They have large flowers in various colors with spots or stripes.
-They have a strong fragrance and prefer partial shade to full sun.
+These dutch plants have a strong fragrance and prefer partial shade to full sun.
 Some examples are Casa Blanca, Mona Lisa, Stargazer, Tom Pouce, etc.

 Interdivisional Hybrids.